 Chemical Substances Control

-The FY 2019 total emission of chemical substances subject to control in manufacturing process was 24.3 tons, which was approximately 2 tons less than the total for FY 2018.
-The amount of PRTR substances handled was 73.4 tons, which was 7.2 tons more than the amount for FY 2018.
-The breakdown of the amount handled and emitted is shown below.
+SII makes efforts to use the lowest amount of chemical substances.
+The FY 2022 total emission of chemical substances subject to control in manufacturing process*1 was 16.3 tons, which was approximately 7.8 tons less than the total for FY 2021.
+The amount of PRTR*2 substances handled was 49.1 tons, which was 13.5 tons less than the amount for FY 2021.
+The increase is largely due to increased production.

 Breakdown of PRTR Substances (Amount handled and emitted)